 - High blood pressure

 Scleroderma is more common in women.
-The morphea type of scleroderma usually strikes people around 20-40 years old, Linear often occurs in children and Systemic is more likely to occur in people aged 30-50 years old.
+The morphea type usually strikes people around 20-40 years old.
+Linear often occurs in children.
+Systemic is more likely to occur in people aged 30-50 years old.

 Other factors that may increase your chance of developing this disease include: